ghc-proposals/ghc-proposals/proposals/0000-splice-imports.rst

 Modules are compiled at a specific stage.
 Levels within a module are interpreted as offsets to the specific stage at which the module is being compiled.
+Stages are an application of the proposal which a levelled language makes possible, but a levelled langauge does imply a specific stage structure which we leave to future work.

 For example, suppose we have just two stages, so a module is either compiled for compile time (*C*) or runtime (*R*), with *C* before *R*.
 Then: